dkelly255/python-checkers/README.md

 # Credits
 ## Content
+As part of the generic research & development process to enable building the application, I benchmarked several different sources providing fully functional Hangman Python Terminal applications - these are listed below:

+1. [How to build python Hangman in 10 minutes](https://www.youtube.com/watch?v=m4nEnsavl6w) - this tutorial from Youtube account "Kite" was a quick & comprehensive tutorial from which I gained several insights into the mechanics of a typical Python Terminal based game of Hangman

+2. [How to Code a Game of Hangman (Beginner Python Tutorial)](https://www.youtube.com/watch?v=cJJTnI22IF8) - this is a similar tutorial from Youtube account "Kylie Ying", detailing how to successfully program a simple game of Hangman using Python

+3. [Terminal Hangman in Python](https://github.com/Pran54/Hangman) - This repository from Github was returned from a search engine research exercise and contained similar insights into the detailed mechanics of how to program a simple game of Hangman using the Python Terminal

 ## Code
-Clear Terminal function
-Hangman application example #1 - github
-Hangman application example #2 - youtube
+- [Clear Terminal function:](https://www.geeksforgeeks.org/clear-screen-python/) I required a function to clear the terminal for use in multiple stages of the application - after researching several sources I found the following method used by [GeeksForGeeks.org](https://www.geeksforgeeks.org/clear-screen-python/) whic involved the importation of the name and system functions from the OS library

-### Libraries Used
+## Technologies & Libraries Used
 To deliver the final application functionality, I made use of several of the Built-In Python Libraries - these are detailed below:

-OS Library
-From the Python OS library I imported the "system" and "name" functions to enable the "clear the terminal" function used at regular intervals throughout the game sequence
+- OS Library: From the Python OS library I imported the "system" and "name" functions to enable the "clear the terminal" function used at regular intervals throughout the game sequence

-Random Library
-The "Random" Python library provided one of the cornerstone functions within the application - the "choice" function which is used to pull a random word from the total array of words in the answer bank - allowing for a better user expereience & an element of unpredictability when playing the game.
+- Random Library: The "Random" Python library provided one of the cornerstone functions within the application - the "choice" function which is used to pull a random word from the total array of words in the answer bank - allowing for a better user expereience & an element of unpredictability when playing the game.

-## Media
-List sources & resources used to develop the application
+- The [Code Institute Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template) Repository was used as a baseline for the project along with the Code Institute Mock Terminal application to allow the application to run on a simulated terminal in a web page